 The qualifications of inspection personnel are based on previous experience, classroom training, on the job training (OJT), and other factors as determined by the Chief Inspector and Alta Avionics, LLC General Manager.

 Inspection personnel will have a working knowledge of, and be proficient with all inspection methods, techniques, and equipment used in their specialty to determine the quality, or airworthiness of an article undergoing maintenance, or alteration.
 Inspection personnel are required to have a working knowledge of the applicable CFR's.
-Manufacturer specifications regarding tolerances, limits, and maintenance procedures of the product undergoing inspection are available to all inspection personnel, as well as other forms of inspection information, such as FAA Airworthiness Directives, and manufacturer’s bulletins and service information.
-Maintenance manuals, engineering letters, service letters, FAA regulations, Airworthiness Directives, and other pertinent information, is available to all inspection personnel in current form.
+Manufacturer specifications regarding tolerances, limits, and maintenance procedures of the product undergoing inspection are available to all inspection personnel, as well as other forms of inspection information, such as FAA Airworthiness Directives (AD), manufacturer’s bulletins, service bulletins and service information.
+Maintenance manuals, engineering letters, service letters, FAA regulations, Airworthiness Directives, Instructions for Continued Airworthiness (ICA), and other pertinent information, is available to all inspection personnel in current form.

 Inspection personnel will have available, and be familiar with, current specifications involving inspection tolerance, limits, and procedures, as set forth by the manufacturer of the product undergoing inspection, or other forms of inspection information, such as; Airworthiness Directives, bulletins, etc.